hanrenguang/monorepo-template-cli/README.md

-# monorepo-templates
+# create-monorepo-template

-Some monorepo templates.
+A cli tool for creating a monorepo project.